jabyess/mailroad/README.md

 ## builds emails better, hopefully.
 Mailroad helps you compose, write, and send emails through the ESP (email service provider) of your choice.
 It uses react, node, express, and couchdb

+The frontend for mailroad has been [moved to its own repo](https://github.com/jabyess/mailroad-frontend/).

 ### Development

 #### Dependencies